 The master of library science program is designed for students seeking employment as librarians and information professionals in Pre K-12 schools, universities, community colleges, public libraries, and related settings.
 All students are eligible for NC Public Library Certification upon completion of the MLS degree requirements.
 The MLS requires a minimum of 39 s.h. of credit.
-Eight core courses (24 s.h.) are required of all students: LIBS 6010, 6014, 6018, 6026, 6031, 6042, 6972, and 6991 or 6992.
-Prior to or upon completion of required courses, students choose 15 s.h. of electives in one of the following employment paths:
+Eight core courses (24 s.h.) are required of all students: LIBS 6010, 6012, 6014, 6018, 6026, 6031, 6042, and 6991 or 6992.

-School library media (courses required for public school licensure): EDTC 6035 or 6037; LIBS 6135, 6140; one of the following educational core competency courses: EDUC 6001, ELEM 6550 or ADED 6550, SPED 6002; and one elective (3 s.h.) to be selected in consultation with an advisor.
+School library media (courses required for public school licensure): LIBS 6135, 6142 and 6144; one of the following educational core competency courses: EDUC 6001, ELEM 6550 or ADED 6550, SPED 6002; and one elective (3 s.h.) to be selected in consultation with an advisor.
 Additional pre-requisites may be required for students seeking media coordinator licensure and lacking an initial teaching licensure.